Tobias-DG3YEV/RA-Sentinel/README.md

 # The software:

-The cast majority of the code will be written in Verilog anbd run on the FPGA.
+The vast majority of the code will be written in Verilog anbd run on the FPGA.
 There will also be some helper microcontrollers which help controlling the frontend-hardware and maybe the intercennctivity with other systems (alarm forwarding)

 Project Maintainer: Tobias Weber